NascHQ/termtools/README.md

 ## Git integration

 If you are navigating in a directory that happens to belong to a Git Repository, you will see its current branch in your terminal.
-Also, the color indicates the current status of your branch, there you might see symbols identifying your branch as _behind_, _ahead_ or _diverged_.
+Also, the color indicates the current status of your branch and you might see symbols identifying your branch as _behind_, _ahead_ or _diverged_.

 ![Termtools default theme](media/termtools-theme-default-git.png)